unl-pal/argv-transformer/README.md

  * suitablePrgms - Directory of repositories containing only java files suitable for analysis (in original directory structure).

 **transform.Main.java**
-Given a directory of suitable Java programs, this program attempts to transform each file into a compilable benchmark.
+Given a directory of suitable java file, this program attempts to transform each file into a compilable benchmark.

 A directory of benchmarks is created, containing the programs that would successfully compile (before or after transformation) in their original directory structure.

 Input:
- * suitablePrgms - Directory of repositories, each of which contains only java classes suitable for analysis.
+ * suitablePrgms - Directory of repositories containing only java files suitable for symbolic execution.

 Output:
  * benchmarks - Directory of compilable, suitable programs, in their original directory structure.